Comparison Table At A Glance

 Onset Time Compared

-The single biggest difference between edibles and vapes is how fast they hit.
-The pharmacology of the two formats produces fundamentally different timelines.
+The biggest difference between the two is how fast they hit.

 Duration Compared

-Edibles are easier to dose precisely than vapes.
-A 5 mg gummy contains a labeled 5 mg of THC.
-Cut the gummy in half for a 2.5 mg dose.
-Take two for 10 mg.
-The dose math is straightforward, reproducible, and consistent across sessions.
-NYS-licensed edibles are capped at 10 mg per serving and 100 mg per package per OCM Part 113, which makes dose stacking math simple.
+Edibles are easier to dose precisely.
+A piece labeled 5 mg contains 5 mg of THC.
+Cut it in half for a smaller dose, take two for a larger one.
+The math is simple and repeats the same way every time.
+In New York, edibles are capped at 10 mg of THC per serving and 100 mg per package under OCM rules, so the per-piece amounts are standardized and easy to plan around.

 Discretion And Setting Compared